 nobody's from berlin in berlin! meet the photographer documenting the city’s new tribe

-It doesn’t matter how they ended up there - whether in search of sexual liberation, creative possibilities or just good raves - the characters captured by George Nebieridze's lens embody an energy which knows no borders.
+Whether in search of sexual liberation, creative possibilities, or just good raves, it doesn’t matter how they ended up there: the characters captured by George Nebieridze embody an energy which knows no borders.

 Cathy from Taipei, Taiwan

 Nebieridze's subjects are not native to Berlin: just like him, they came to the city from different remote corners of the world.
-The geography of their birth places spans continents: from Australia to US to Portugal, Taiwan, Russia and South Africa.
+The geography of their birth places spans continents: from Australia to the US, Portugal, Taiwan, Russia and South Africa.
 "It has been almost three years since I moved to Berlin and honestly I only know less than five people originally from here.
 It's not because I'm an introvert locked in my bedroom, or a hater of Berliners.
-That is what actually this city is!
-This crazy level of diversity in the party people and art and fashion scenes results in insane dynamics of the city life.
+That is what this city actually is!
+This crazy level of diversity in the party people, art, and fashion scenes results in insane dynamics of the city life.
 I consider this variety extremely attractive and beautiful," Nebieridze explains.
 "One thing I can say for sure is, that these people are real Berliners, individuals who create the scene and shape the culture here.
 There's no way without it.
-Berlin would be just another grey industrial city with no character without us".
+Berlin would be just another grey industrial city with no character without us."

 - george nebieridze